ceballos-alberto/arav-air/README.md

 `param set COM_RCL_EXCEPT 4`

-Then close Gazebo using the Ctrl-C command
+Then close Gazebo using the Ctrl-C command.

 ## Download object detection model and weights